Javi Benitez

-Javier Miguel "Javi" Lopez Benitez is a Filipino politician who currently serves as the Representative of the 3rd District of Negros Occidental in the House of Representatives of the Philippines.
+Javier Miguel "Javi" Lopez Benitez (born October 8, 1994) is a Filipino politician and former actor who currently serves as the representative of Negros Occidental's 3rd district in the House of Representatives of the Philippines.
 He succeeded his uncle, Jose Francisco Benitez.
 Prior to his election to Congress in 2025, Benitez served as Mayor of Victorias from 2022 to 2025.

 Early life

 Benitez is the son of Bacolod representative and former mayor Albee Benitez and Nikki Lopez-Benitez.
-He is the nephew of TESDA director general and former representative Jose Francisco Benitez.
+He is the nephew of Technical Education and Skills Development Authority TESDA Director General and former rformer Negros Occidental Third District Representative and now Technical Education and Skills Development Authority (TESDA) Director General Jose.